TheInferos/7BitEncoder/README.md

 # 7BitEncoder
 ## What is this prodject

-This prodject is based set up for SMS text message encoding and decoding.
+This prodject is based set up for basic SMS text message encoding and decoding.

 ## Current State

-This project is currently underdevolpment
+This project is currently under devolpment however it will be able to encode and decode simple messages

 ## Changelog

+### 0.2

+Stable Build

+1. Added system which adds spaces to the message to bring it up to 9 charrects long.
+2. docopt now working on the command line interface (i have left the arguments printing you can put a # infrot of line 83 ("print argument") if you wish to turn this off.
+3. Removed the 0x infront of all the encodes.

 ### 0.1